 - a.
 Coxes shall wear a life jacket or buoyancy aid in the correct manner and be familiar with the method of operation.
 In front-loader boats coxes shall wear manually operated gas inflation life jackets. - b.
 Coxes need not wear the racing strip of the club they represent (see 7-2-5a).
 Coxes should be suitably dressed for the prevailing weather conditions. - c.
 All coxes shall be weighed each day prior to their first race.
-A cox that does not meet the minimum weight requirements in 7-2-7d shall not be allowed to race.

-Coxes competing in more than one event of a similar category need be weighed once only to qualify for all such events.
+A cox that does not meet the minimum weight requirements in 7-2-7d shall not be allowed to race. - Coxes competing in more than one event of a similar category need be weighed once only to qualify for all such events.
 Coxes shall be weighed in the clothing that they expect to wear in the race, inclusive of buoyancy aids.
 In agreeing what a cox might expect to wear, the weather and condition of the course should be borne in mind.

-Where local rules are agreed to enable processional races to not weigh all coxes, the requirement for coxes to meet the minimum weight remains and spot-checks may be carried out before racing.

-- d.
-The minimum weight for coxes shall be: 55 kg for Senior Open, Masters Open, J18, J17, J16 and Mixed crews; 50 kg for Senior Women, Masters Women, WJ18, WJ17 and WJ16 crews; 45 kg for all J15 and younger crews.
+Where local rules are agreed to enable processional races to not weigh all coxes, the requirement for coxes to meet the minimum weight remains and spot-checks may be carried out before racing. - d.
+The minimum weight for coxes shall be: 45 kg for all J15 and younger crews and 55 kg for all other crews.
 To make up this weight a lighter cox shall carry dead-weight.
 Any dead-weight carried may be checked after any race in an event. - e.
-The competition shall confirm arrangements for the issue of weight certificates and confirmation of any dead-weight requirement and the way in which both will be checked.

-Dead-weight should be carried as near to the cox as possible - but not on them - nor in a way that might impede their exit from the boat.
+The competition shall confirm arrangements for the issue of weight certificates and confirmation of any dead-weight requirement and the way in which both will be checked. - Dead-weight should be carried as near to the cox as possible but not on them nor in a way that might impede their exit from the boat.
+Competitions should ensure that officials responsible for weighing follow best practice guidelines and remain sensitive to the feelings of athletes and any concerns about welfare. - f.

-- f.
 Dead-weight shall consist of a single weight, or as few items as possible.
 The type of dead-weight carried and its weight should be noted when the cox weighs in.
 Containers of liquid, sand or similar material should only be allowed as dead-weight if the container is sealed and subsequently certified by Control Commission. - g.
 A coxbox or similar apparatus shall not be counted as part of the cox's weight or as part of deadweight.
 Such apparatus is deemed to be part of the boat.